alex/what-happens-when/README.rst

   ``ARP process`` below for the DNS server.
 * If the DNS server is on a different subnet, the network library follows the ``ARP process`` below for the default gateway IP.
-  How DNS Lookup Works:

-Initial Request: When a user enters a domain name in a web browser's address bar or uses an online application, an initial DNS lookup is triggered to resolve the domain to an IP address.

-Query Sent to DNS Server: The request for the IP address of the domain is sent as a DNS query to a designated DNS server.
-This DNS server is usually provided by the Internet Service Provider (ISP) or configured by the network administrator.

-DNS Cache Check: The DNS lookup process begins by checking the browser's DNS cache.
-Browsers store DNS records for websites that users have previously visited.
-If the IP address for the requested domain is found in the cache, this cached information is used to access the website, saving time and reducing the need for further DNS queries.

-Local Hosts File: If the domain's IP address is not found in the browser's cache, the browser may check the local hosts file on the user's device.
-This file can be configured to map specific domain names to IP addresses.
-If a mapping is found in the hosts file, it's used for the DNS resolution.

-gethostbyname Library Function: If the IP address is not found in the cache or hosts file, the browser calls the operating system's gethostbyname library function (the name may vary depending on the operating system) to perform the DNS lookup.

-DNS Query to External Server: The gethostbyname function attempts to resolve the domain through the DNS server configured in the device's network settings.
-This DNS server is often provided by the local router or the ISP's caching DNS server.

-ARP Process for DNS Server: If the DNS server is on the same local network (subnet), the network library follows the Address Resolution Protocol (ARP) process to discover the physical MAC address of the DNS server.
-ARP resolves the IP address of the DNS server to its MAC address, enabling communication at the data link layer.

-ARP Process for Default Gateway: In cases where the DNS server is located on a different subnet, the network library follows a similar ARP process to determine the MAC address of the default gateway's router.
-The default gateway is responsible for routing traffic between different subnets, including DNS requests.

-DNS Server Response: Once the DNS server receives the request, it looks up the IP address associated with the requested domain in its database.
-If a match is found, the DNS server responds with the IP address.

-Accessing the Website: The browser receives the IP address from the DNS server.
-It can now use this IP address to establish a connection with the web server hosting the requested website.
-Once the connection is established, the website's content is loaded and displayed in the browser.

-Importance of DNS Lookup:

-DNS Lookup simplifies the browsing experience for users by allowing them to use human-readable domain names instead of numerical IP addresses.
-It is a fundamental process in enabling the Internet to function, as it translates user-friendly domain names into machine-readable IP addresses, ensuring that websites and online services are reachable.

 ARP process